FIVE MOST SURPRISING FINDS

 Deconstructing the “70 Percent” Statistic

-The number most commonly cited in discussions of Black fatherhood is that approximately 70 percent of Black children are born to unmarried mothers.
+The number most commonly cited in discussions of Black fatherhood is that roughly 70 percent of Black children are born to unmarried mothers.
 This is an accurate statistic from the CDC’s vital statistics data.
-And it is also one of the most misleading numbers in American public discourse, because the word “unmarried” has been systematically conflated with the word “absent,” and the two are not the same thing.
+And it is also one of the most misleading numbers in American public discourse, because the word “unmarried” has been systematically conflated with the word “absent.”
+The two are not the same thing.

 Unmarried Black Parents at Child’s Birth: Living Arrangement